daveho/daveho.github.com/index.md

 Welcome to my blog!

-I teach computer science at [York College of Pennsylvania](http://www.ycp.edu/).
+I teach computer science at [Johns Hopkins University](https://www.jhu.edu/).
 In this blog I post about programming, education, music, electronics, and other random topics.

-I'm currently working on [CloudCoder](http://cloudcoder.org), an [open source](http://github.com/cloudcoderdotorg/CloudCoder) web-based programming exercise system.
+All opinions expressed here are entirely my own!

 # Posts